-By MORGAN GREENWALD (HTTPS://BESTLIFEONLINE.COM/AUTHOR/MORGAN-GREENWALD/) MAY 25, 2019
+By MORGAN GREENWALD (HTTPS://BESTLIFEONLINE.COM/AUTHOR/MORGAN-GREENWALD/) AUGUST 12, 2019

 Thinking that you're healthy and actually being healthy are two very different things.
 You can go to the gym every week, floss after every meal (https://bestlifeonline.com/not-flossing-your-teeth-side-effects/), and go to sleep every night before 10 p.m., and still, you might be suffering in silence without even realizing it.
-But now is the time to learn abut the silent health symptoms that could indicate a serious issue is going on.
-Because when it comes to your health, knowledge is power.
+But now is the time to learn about these less obvious health symptoms that could indicate a serious issue is going on-because when it comes to your health, knowledge is power.

-1 You have chronic neck pain.
+1 | You have skin tags.